JustinTulloss/zeromq.node/README.md

 ===

 The API contains elements of the [zeromq API][zmq-api].
 You should refer to it for in depth detail of the expected behaviors of the system.
+These methods will never return error codes, but may throw an exception if any of the errors described in the zeromq documentation occur.

 First, include the module.